libp2p/specs/RFC/0003-routing-records.md

 listen addresses and wraps it in a signed envelope.
 This may belong on the Host instead of the peer store, since it needs access to the private signing key.

+When adding records to the peerstore, a receiving peer MUST keep track of the latest `seq` value received for each peer and reject incoming `RoutingState` messages unless they contain a greater `seq` value than the last received.

+After integrating the information from the `RoutingState` into the peerstore, implementations SHOULD retain the original signed envelope.
+This will allow other libp2p systems to share signed `RoutingState` records with other peers in the network, preserving the signature of the issuing peer.
+The [Exchanging Records section](#exchanging-records) section lists some systems that would need to retrieve the original signed record from the peerstore.

 ## Dialing Strategies

 Once self-certified addresses are available via the peer store, we can update